shirgoldbird/discord-gauge-bot/README.md

 This bot is built with [discord.js](https://discord.js.org/).

 To get it set up, first [create a new bot user](https://discordjs.guide/preparations/setting-up-a-bot-application.html).
+Save the token for use later.

+Use the URL Generator with the following permissions.

+Scopes:

+- `bot`
+- `application.commands`

+Bot Permissions:

+- `Use Slash Commands`

+Copy and paste the resulting URL into your browser and add the bot to the server.

-Then, create a `.env` file with the following values from that bot user:
+Then, create a `.env` file with the following values from that bot user.
+(See `.env.example`.)

 ```
 DISCORD_TOKEN=